 What is neuroDIVERSEcity?

-neuroDIVERSEcity is an autistic‑led initiative that identifies and endorses Chattanooga businesses, organizations, and workplaces where autistic and neurodivergent people can exist safely, comfortably, and “unmasked.”
-This program is built on the understanding that accessibility is not a checklist — it is a culture, a set of expectations, and a commitment to dignity.
+neuroDIVERSEcity is an autistic‑led coalition created by Autistic Pride Chattanooga, GCA, and NeuroQueer Chattanooga.
+We are working together to build a more accessible Chattanooga, where autistic and otherwise neurodiverse people can exist safely, comfortably, and “unmasked.”
+We believe accessibility is not a checklist.
+It is a culture, a way of showing up, and a commitment to dignity.

-Our standards are shaped by autistic lived experience and grounded in the needs of our community. neuroDIVERSEcity is not a certification; it is a public commitment to creating spaces where neurodivergent people are welcomed as themselves.
+neuroDIVERSEcity is not a certification.
+It is a public commitment to creating spaces where neurodiverse people are welcomed as themselves.

 Endorsed neuroDIVERSEcity Businesses

 The businesses listed here have met the standards of the neuroDIVERSEcity program.
-Each one has demonstrated a commitment to accessibility, “unmasked” belonging, equitable employment practices, and meaningful collaboration with autistic adults.
-These spaces have shown, through action rather than intention, that autistic and neurodivergent people are welcomed, supported, and able to participate — as customers, community members, and employees.
+Each one has shown a real commitment to accessibility, “unmasked” belonging, and meaningful collaboration with autistic adults.
+These spaces have demonstrated, through their actions, that autistic and neurodiverse people are welcomed, supported, and able to participate as customers, community members, and, when relevant, as employees.

 Disclaimer: neuroDIVERSEcity endorsements apply only to the subjective nature of accessibility, culture, and “unmasked” belonging demonstrated by a business.
 Our endorsement does not cover health department certifications, professional licenses, regulatory compliance, Better Business Bureau ratings, or any other external requirements.
 If you have a concern related to licensing, safety, or regulatory compliance, please contact the appropriate authority for that issue.
 After doing so, we welcome a consideration to let us know about the concern so we can review the business’s standing within the neuroDIVERSEcity program.